 SENIOR VICE PRESIDENT

-L. E. Peabody & Associates, Inc. (1995-2004, 2008-present) -- Mr. Mulholland has over 20 years of experience conducting and directing studies analyzing many facets of the freight transportation industry, with an emphasis on economics, operations, and policy.
+L. E. Peabody & Associates, Inc. (1995-2004, 2008-present) -- Mr. Mulholland has over 25 years of experience conducting and directing studies analyzing many facets of the freight and passenger transportation industries, with an emphasis on economics, operations, and policy.
 He has developed and sponsored Expert Reports and Verified Statements in multiple Surface Transportation Board (STB) proceedings, arbitration proceedings, and litigation covering a wide range of subjects.

-Mr. Mulholland developed and conducted analyses of fuel surcharges and fuel surcharge provisions as applied to rail unit train, rail single car, and rail intermodal traffic for several shipper clients, over multiple Class I rail carriers.
+Mr. Mulholland has developed and conducted analyses of fuel surcharges and fuel surcharge provisions as applied to rail unit train, carload, and intermodal traffic for several shipper clients, over all Class I railroads.

-Mr. Mulholland has conducted critical analyses of Federal agencies’ Regulatory Impact Analyses (RIAs) accompanying its Notice of Proposed Rulemaking (NPRM) and Final Rules (FR) related to transportation infrastructure, including the Federal Railroad Administration’s (FRA) implementation of Congressionally mandated Positive Train Control (PTC) system requirements.
+Mr. Mulholland has conducted critical analyses of Federal agencies’ Regulatory Impact Analyses (RIA) accompanying Notices of Proposed Rulemaking (NPRM) and Final Rules (FR) related to transportation infrastructure, including the Federal Railroad Administration’s (FRA) implementation of Congressionally mandated Positive Train Control (PTC) system requirements.

 ICF International (2006-2008) - Mr. Mulholland directed and conducted numerous analyses of the trucking and rail industries for Federal transportation agencies including the Federal Motor Carrier Safety Administration (FMCSA), the FRA, and the Federal Highway Administration (FHWA).
-His work included analyses of the current rail and trucking industries and forecasts of future trends in both industries.
-For FMCSA, Mr. Mulholland conducted RIAs to determine the costs imposed on and the benefits accruing to the trucking industry resulting from rules proposed by the agency.
+His work included analyses of the current rail and trucking industries and forecasts of future trends for both modes.
+For FMCSA, Mr. Mulholland conducted RIAs to determine the costs imposed on, and the benefits accruing to, the trucking industry resulting from rules proposed by the agency.
 Also for FMCSA, Mr. Mulholland directed a strategic-planning study analyzing and forecasting trends in the motor carrier industry and assessing the structure and policies of the agency.
-For FRA, Mr. Mulholland led a study comparing fuel usage for rail and truck movements of the same commodities over the same corridors.
-Also while at ICF, Mr. Mulholland contributed to the development of a guidebook for practitioners to use in the negotiation and implementation of shared-use of rail facilities between freight and passenger services.
-This work was part of a National Cooperative Highway Research Program (NCHRP) study.
+For FRA, Mr. Mulholland collaborated on a study comparing fuel usage for rail and truck movements for select commodities and corridors.
+Mr. Mulholland also contributed to the development of a guidebook for practitioners to use in the negotiation and implementation of shared-use of rail facilities between freight and passenger services as part of a National Cooperative Highway Research Program (NCHRP) study.

 Federal Highway Administration (2004-2006) - Mr. Mulholland directed the freight economics and freight infrastructure delivery programs for the Office of Freight Management & Operations of the FHWA.
-While employed at FHWA, Mr. Mulholland was a member of the US Department of Transportation (USDOT) inter-agency working group that drafted the current National Freight Policy.
+While employed at FHWA, Mr. Mulholland was a member of the US Department of Transportation (USDOT) inter-agency working group tasked with developing national freight policy.
 In addition, Mr. Mulholland served on the USDOT Freight Gateway Team; a group headed by the Undersecretary for Policy and composed of one representative from each of the surface modal agencies.
-In this role he regularly communicated with stakeholders representing public and private interests regarding various freight movement issues in an effort to identify solutions to freight system challenges in and around the ports of LA/Long Beach in Southern California.
-Also while at FHWA, Mr. Mulholland oversaw the development of a planning tool that estimates the long-run economic benefits arising from improvements to the freight infrastructure network.
-Finally, Mr. Mulholland led the implementation of four freight infrastructure improvement programs initiated under SAFETEA-LU, and authored a Report to Congress on the implementation and status of the Projects of National and Regional Significance (PNRS) program.
+The team focused on fostering the development of public and private solutions to freight movement challenges in and around the ports of LA/Long Beach in Southern California.
+Also while at FHWA, Mr. Mulholland oversaw the development of a planning tool that estimates the long-run economic benefits arising from improvements to the freight infrastructure network, and he led the implementation of four freight infrastructure improvement programs initiated under SAFETEA-LU.

 Mr. Mulholland holds a Master's degree in Transportation Policy, Operations & Logistics from George Mason University's School of Public Policy (2004) and a Bachelor's degree in Government & Legal Studies from Bowdoin College (1995).